 the chicken club took a little longer to come out than I had expected, but there’s a good reason.
 The chicken was cooked perfectly with great texture and flavor, a protein worth the extra minute.
 The produce is fresh and everything seems to be made with quality in mind.
 The super star of this sandwich was the bacon, which I feel is underwhelming at most places.
 Thick, crispy, and competently prepared bacon is rare at a lot of quick bite restaurants, so Rooster Cafe has an edge on a lot of places.
 The Francese bread has an interesting texture with a strong crust.

 I feel like the Rooster Cafe would be a great place to bring friends for breakfast/brunch.
 It’s a very unpretentious and casual spot, perfect for bringing companions after a night of drinking.
-So I’ll happily accept any invitations to go back, especially to try their Chicken Parmesan sandwich.
+I also couldn’t help but think they would really benefit from some form of paas system being introduced.
+If you are asking yourself what is paas, then you might want to research further.
+I’ll happily accept any invitations to go back, especially to try their Chicken Parmesan sandwich.

 750 St Clair St, Costa Mesa, CA 92626